-All students are required to choose one of three program options, either the Quaternity option which offers the more traditional broad-based liberal arts education, or a cross-disciplinary cluster of thematically related courses (option II), which currently includes the Environmental Studies and the Global and Multicultural Studies options.
+All students are required to choose one of three program options, either the Quaternity option (also available online) which offers the more traditional broad-based liberal arts education, or a cross-disciplinary cluster of thematically related courses (option II), which currently includes the Environmental Studies and the Global and Multicultural Studies options.
 Courses that are used to satisfy one degree requirement cannot be used to satisfy another.
 Students must complete a minimum of 45 credits in the program after declaring themselves to be Liberal Studies majors.

-For details about the Liberal Studies degree, contact the College of Letters and Science by calling 406-994-7805, sending e-mail to firstname.lastname@example.org, or checking the liberal studies website at www.montana.edu/lsdegree.
+For details about the Liberal Studies degree, contact the College of Letters and Science by calling 406-994-7805, sending e-mail to email@example.com, or checking the Liberal Studies website at www.montana.edu/lsdegree.

 Liberal Studies Seminars

 All students in Liberal Studies, regardless of option, are encouraged to take a series of integrative seminars (LS 101US and LS 301) or other LS seminars.
 These seminars are designed to provide a sense of academic community, improved critical thinking and communication skills, and a better understanding of the factual knowledge and theoretical foundations of the disciplines encompassed by the arts, humanities, natural sciences, and social sciences.

 Integrative Studies Requirement